 When Transmission Provider receives notification that an Affected System Interconnection Customer’s proposed interconnection to its host transmission provider may impact Transmission Provider’s Transmission System, Transmission Provider must respond in writing within twenty (20) Business Days whether it intends to conduct an Affected System Study.
 By fifteen (15) Business Days after the Transmission Provider responds with its affirmative intent to conduct an Affected System Study, Transmission Provider shall share with Affected System Interconnection Customer(s) and the Affected System Interconnection Customer’s host transmission provider a non-binding good faith estimate of the cost and the schedule to complete the Affected System Study.

-9.2.2 Response to Notification of DISIS Restudy.
+9.2.2 Response to Notification of DISIS Restudy or PSIS Restudy.

-Within five (5) Business Days of receipt of notification of DISIS Restudy, Transmission Provider will send written notification to Affected System Interconnection Customer(s) involved in the DISIS Restudy and the host transmission provider that Transmission Provider intends to delay a planned or in-progress Affected System Study until after completion of the DISIS Restudy.
-If Transmission Provider decides to delay the Affected System Study, it is not required to meet its obligations under Section 9 of this GIP until the time that it receives notification from the host transmission provider that the DISIS Restudy is complete.
-If Transmission Provider decides to move forward with its Affected System Study despite the DISIS Restudy, then it must meet all requirements under Section 9 of this GIP.
+Within five (5) Business Days of receipt of notification of DISIS Restudy or PSIS Restudy, Transmission Provider will send written notification to Affected System Interconnection Customer(s) involved in the DISIS Restudy or PSIS Restudy and the host transmission provider that Transmission Provider intends to delay a planned or in-progress Affected System Study until after completion of the DISIS Restudy or PSIS Restudy.
+If Transmission Provider decides to delay the Affected System Study, it is not required to meet its obligations under Section 9 of this GIP until the time that it receives notification from the host transmission provider that the DISIS Restudy or PSIS Restudy is complete.
+If Transmission Provider decides to move forward with its Affected System Study despite the DISIS Restudy or PSIS Restudy, then it must meet all requirements under Section 9 of this GIP.

 9.3 Affected System Queue Position.

 Transmission Provider must assign an Affected System Queue Position to Affected System Interconnection Customer(s) that require(s) an Affected System Study.
 Such Affected System Queue Position shall be assigned based upon the date of execution of the Affected System Study Agreement.
-Relative to Transmission Provider’s Interconnection Customers, this Affected System Queue Position shall be higher-queued than any Cluster that has not yet received its DISIS Phase One study report and shall be lower-queued than any Cluster that has already received its DISIS Phase One study report.
+Relative to Transmission Provider’s Interconnection Customers, this Affected System Queue Position shall be higher-queued than any Cluster that has not yet received its DISIS Phase One or PSIS study report and shall be lower-queued than any Cluster that has already received its DISIS Phase One or PSIS study report.
 Consistent with Section 9.7 of this GIP, Transmission Provider shall study the Affected System Interconnection Customer(s) via Clustering, and all Affected System Interconnection Customers studied in the same Cluster under Section 9.7 of this GIP shall be equally queued.
 For Affected System Interconnection Customers that are equally queued, the Affected System Queue Position shall have no bearing on the assignment of Affected System Network Upgrades identified in the applicable Affected System Study.
 The costs of the Affected System Network Upgrades shall be allocated among the Affected System Interconnection Customers in accordance with Section 9.9 of this GIP.

 9.4 Affected System Study Agreement/Multiparty Affected System Study Agreement.